|

-Students Form Coalition to Raise Funds in Wake of Crisis in Japan
+Raise Funds in Wake of Crisis in Japan

 When a 9.0 earthquake followed by a powerful tsunami struck Japan March 11, Japanese students at UC San Diego knew they had to spring into action to help their homeland.
 They exchanged a flurry of e-mails and instant messages and came up with a plan.
+Over the next week, UCSD student organizations created a coalition and named it "Help Japan."
+They began holding fundraisers and requesting donations.
+They're also planning auctions and a donation drive during a Japanese festival on campus March 31.
+More arrow

 Researchers Monitoring

-Levels from Scripps Pier
+Radioactive Levels from Scripps Pier

+Thiemens If any small, harmless amounts of radiation from Japan's troubled nuclear reactors reach the UC San Diego campus, Mark Thiemens, dean of the Physical Sciences Division, and the researchers in his lab will be the first to know.
 Thiemens and his team operate a device that uses sulfur to measure radioactivity in the environment.
 Like many fellow scientists, President Barack Obama and several U.S. government agencies, Thiemens stresses that harmful radiation will not reach the West Coast.
 He said he doubts whether the radiation will even be detectable.
-More
+More arrow

 UC Regents Scrutinize Fiscal Crisis

-The University of California Board of Regents took the unusual step Wednesday of devoting its entire public session to analyzing UC's budget crisis and discussing the tradeoffs inherent in various scenarios for coping.
+logo The University of California Board of Regents took the unusual step Wednesday of devoting its entire public session to analyzing UC's budget crisis and discussing the tradeoffs inherent in various scenarios for coping.
 The university faces a stark gap between diminishing state support and rising operational costs—a gap that will grow larger in coming years unless UC finds a stable source of revenue growth.
 "This is not a blip.
 This is 20 years of reduced funding for the university," President Mark G. Yudof told the board.
 "We need a long-term plan.
 Our collective job is to figure out how to do it."
-More
+More arrow

 Read About the Potential Impacts of